nimiq/core-rs-albatross/tools/src/mktx/README.md

 Append `--help` to the root command or any subcommand to inspect flags and examples.

+## Argument conventions

+Signal data on `validator update` is a tri-state, spelled as two mutually exclusive flags so that no combination can be misread:

+- neither flag → leave the signal data unchanged
+- `--clear-signal-data` → clear it
+- `--new-signal-data <hex>` → set it

 ## Global options

 - `-f`, `--fee <Lunas>` defaults to `0`; ensure the sender balance covers value plus fee.